 Want to experience Microsoft Defender ATP?
 Sign up for a free trial.

-The Alerts queue shows a list of alerts that were flagged from machines in your network.
-By default, the queue displays alerts seen in the last 30 days in a grouped view, with the most recent alerts showing at the top of the list, helping you see the most recent alerts first.
+The Alerts queue shows a list of alerts that were flagged from devices in your network.
+By default, the queue displays alerts seen in the last 30 days in a grouped view.
+The most recent alerts are showed at the top of the list helping you see the most recent alerts first.